![]() action |

 action > adopt

 Adopt, don't shop One way to decrease animal production by dog and cat breeders is to decrease demand.
 If you're wanting to add a companion animal to your family, consider adopting from your local animal shelter or an animal rescue group.
 These nonprofit animal organizations are caring for tens of thousands of unwanted dogs, cats, puppies and kittens yearly.
 To find an animal shelter or rescue group near you, go to: WARNING: There may be inhumane breeders posted on the above site or breeders (and hoarders) who pose as rescue groups.
-Before you make any purchase or adoption, please contact the organization and visit the facility first to check the conditions.
+There may also be rescue groups who are substandard.
+Before you make any purchase or adoption, please contact the business or organization and visit the facility first to check the conditions.
 A breeder that does not allow you to see how the animal is raised is a puppy/kitten mill.

-NEVER buy an animal from a pet store Reputable breeders never sell to pet stores; puppy mills sell to pet stores.
-Animals kept in cages for weeks or months in a pet store (waiting to be sold) is not humane treatment.
-However, some pet stores offer "adoption days" where rescue groups bring in dogs and cats for that day to be adopted.
+NEVER buy a dog or cat from a pet store Reputable breeders do not sell to pet stores; breeders who mass produce puppies and who do not meet or pre-screen new "owners" sell to pet stores.
+Animals are bred and shipped to pet stores throughout the United States, where they are then kept in cages for weeks or months in a pet store (waiting to be sold).
+See: Pet Stores However, some pet stores offer "adoption days" where rescue groups bring in dogs and cats for that day to be adopted.
 Check with your local pet store for these adoption days.

 BEWARE of marketing tactics